-Java and Python are widely used in the web development area which entered the golden age.
+Java and Python are widely used in the web development area, which entered the golden age.
 But which one should you pick up?
-First of all, it depends on your project, budget and the approach that will be provided by programming language you are looking for.
-Let’s start with Java and check out some project that can easily rely on Java and its advantages!
+First of all, it depends on your project, budget and the approach that will be provided by the programming language you are looking for.
+Let’s start with Java and check out some projects that can easily rely on Java and its advantages!

 It is a great solution for big projects.
 If you want to build a project that implies developing a scalable, large system, you can count Java without a doubt.

-Java can be a perfect solution for web development and for sure it is a brilliant choice to develop a project that demands high efficiency.
-Well, looks like we sorted it out a bit, but what about Python?
+Java can be a perfect solution for web development and is a brilliant choice to develop a project that demands high efficiency.

-If your projects demand the implementation of the technology that is outdated, it will be a perfect time to pick up Python.
+If your project demands the implementation of technology that is outdated, it is a perfect time to pick up Python.
 Since it possesses lesser legacy issues, organizations often prefer Python to keep their IT infrastructure fresh.

-Python is the best option when it comes to the workflow integrations.
-Python provides flexibility and remains one of the most preferred programming languages among the web developers.
+Python is the best option when it comes to workflow integrations.
+Python provides flexibility and remains one of the most preferred programming languages among web developers.

 Both Java and Python are used in web scraping.
 They both provide different web crawler/scraping tools.
-Java provides such tools like Google web scrapers and Yahoo pipes.
+Java provides such tools as Google web scrapers and Yahoo pipes.

 Another option is Selenium webdriver.
-Most part of the time it is used in automation testing, bet you can extract some information from websites as well.
+Most of the time it is used in automation testing, but you can extract some information from websites, as well.
 You can set up the web scraping so it can work in automated mode.

 What about Python?

-Python provides two great solutions with which developer can build simple, fast and efficient scrappers.
+Python provides two great solutions with which developers can build simple, fast, and efficient scrappers.
 We are talking about Beautiful Soup and Scrapy.
 Let’s learn about them!